 - Limited coverage on chiropractic services

-To reiterate, FEHB is primary insurance, and Part A is optional; this gives you a more comprehensive coverage plan.
+FEHB is primary insurance, and Medicare is optional; having both gives you a more comprehensive plan.

-Benefits of Having Both Medicare & FEHB Coverage
+What are the Benefits of Having Both Medicare & Federal Employee Health Benefits?

-It’s not always in your best interest to have both Medicare and FEHB benefits; however, for some beneficiaries having both could substantially lower out of pocket risks.
-Most FEHB plans offer a “coordination of benefits” with Medicare; this coordination could eliminate out of pocket costs by waiving deductibles, copayments, and coinsurance fees.
+It’s not always best to have both Medicare and FEHB benefits, but, for some having both could lower costs.
+Most FEHB plans offer a “coordination of benefits” with Medicare.
+The coordination cut costs by waiving deductibles, copayments, and coinsurances.

 The ultimate factor is whether having both is cost-effective compared to potential exposure.